ulfschneider/ulfschneider.github.io/_posts/blog/2015-07-24-supersize.md

 ![]({{site.url}}/i/blog/supersize.jpg)

 The general answer is, keep it as small as possible and, again, try to find the least solution that can work.
 Attacking the topic from the start as a scaling endeavor will not help you.
 Agile will scale itself when you allow it to truly work on a team level.
 Your organization will learn from such achievement and find a natural way to scale.
 Scaling is not the primary goal, it is a result of a curated successful agile implementation in the tiniest cells.

-The more people are included, the more work is created instead of being done, because communication effort will grow quadratic and not linear.
+The more people are included, the more communication work is imposed on the people, because communication effort will grow quadratic and not linear.

-As communication lines among people grow quadratic in terms of n*(n-1) (with a team size of n), you come to 20 communication lines for a team size of 5, 30 lines for a team size of 6 and a team with 9 people will have 72 lines that need to be maintained among senders and receivers in the team.
+Here is the simple math: Communication lines among people grow in terms of n*(n-1) (with a team size of n).
+By this you come to 20 communication lines for a team size of 5, 30 lines for a team size of 6 and a team with 9 people will have 72 lines that need to be maintained among senders and receivers in the team.

 ![]({{site.url}}/i/blog/communication_lines.jpg)